cypherpunk-academy/2064/en/036_1915_After the bomb.md

 Let's go somewhere safe."

 Wilhelm: "No, it is no longer dangerous here.
-They do nothing spontaneously.
+These nationalists do nothing spontaneously.
 They plan such things, they carry out orders, they obey their superiors.
 And the superiors are not here.
 Nothing of what is happening right now is planned.
 And they cannot deal with that.
 But at speeches, marches, meetings, negotiations, from now on we have to be careful.
 You too!
-Your work in the orphanages, the soup kitchens, the worker schools, it creates awareness among people.
+You work in orphanages, soup kitchens, worker schools, it creates awareness among people.
 People like you.
-They are after those who do not want to subordinate themselves.
+They are after those who do not want to subordinate themselves to them.
+After those who do what they think is right, and not what someone else thinks is right.
+After those who love freedom.
 After those who love the truth."

 Hilde: "Come, Wilhelm.
 I don't want to stay here now.